ilyasotkov/learning-kubernetes/README.md

 A guide to administering and using Kubernetes clusters declaratively

-⚠️ This is a work in progress
+⚠️ This is a work in progress.

+Examples of clusters and Helm charts / releases have moved to <https://github.com/ilyasotkov/exekube>.

 ## ⚗️ Labs